Explore chapters

 5min read

-As a startup employee, you likely receive more cash compensation than the average corporate worker in the United States.
-If you have a family situation where others are dependent on your cash compensation for all or part of their lifestyle, term life insurance is a very affordable option to protect against your untimely death.
+Life insurance helps your beneficiaries replace your income if you pass away.
+If you have a family situation where others are dependent on your cash compensation for all or part of their lifestyle, term life insurance is a very affordable option to protect against an untimely death.
 For only around $1,000/year you can usually purchase over $1,000,000 in financial protection for your family if you were to die during the covered period.
 While your death is unlikely, the risk-adjusted returns may still be attractive: If you do die unexpectedly, an extra million-plus dollars can go a long way to make a terrible situation for your family financially easier.

 Term life insurance pays its recipient if the covered person dies during a specified time period (the “term”).
 Once the term expires, the policyholder often can renew it for another term, convert the policy to permanent coverage, or simply allow the policy to lapse.